 Promotes sustainable development projects for the benefit of children and mothers in Goma, the capital of the Democratic Republic of Congo

 Provides a comprehensive network of resources for intergenerational families experiencing difficulty

 Parent Actif @ Home (PA@H)

-Advocacy the recognion the unpaid and invisible family care work of mothers and fathers in the political and associative world
+Advocacy the recognition the unpaid and invisible family care work of mothers and fathers in the political and associative world

-Promotes universal health care coverage with a focus to the most deprived and vulnerable populations.
-Memisa has grass-root projects in Benin, Burundi, Congo-Brazzaville, India, Mauritania and DR Congo.
+Promotes universal health care coverage with a focus on the most deprived and vulnerable populations.
+Memisa has grass-root projects in Benin, Burundi, Congo-Brazzaville, India, Mauritania, and the Democratic Republic of Congo.

 Association Nationale pour l’Éducation Prénatale (ANEP)

 Raises the awareness of future parents and political decision-makers to the fundamental importance of prenatal life — on the basis of proven scientific and psychological information.

 Responsible sexual education for adolescents